 The APPI was first passed in 2003, and has since been ratified multiple times.
-The last update at the time of writing was June 2021, and that became enforceable on April 1, 2022.
+The last update at the time of writing was June 2020, and that will become enforceable by June 2022.
 The Japanese government established the Personal Information Protection Commission (PPC) in 2016 as the primary regulator for APPI.
+It has the following scope: